mia-platform/public-pipelines/docs/jobs-templates.md

 ### .go-build

 This job wil run the `go build` command for building the bin of the project.
 You can use the `artifacts` function for saving the generated artifacts for using them on other jobs if you need them.
+You can also add multiple jobs for running different class of tests on different path if you need to.

 #### Usage